 \emph{Trade-offs.} This approach requires a shared state backend and may introduce false positives in high-concurrency legitimate workloads.
 It also reduces isolation between independent agents and shifts part of the enforcement logic to the policy or orchestration layer.

-\emph{Scope.} ACP v1.22 enforces guarantees at the per-agent level.
+\emph{Scope.} ACP v1.30 enforces guarantees at the per-agent level.